Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully discloses behavior: algorithm (0/1 Knapsack), scoring dimensions (recency, frequency, semantic similarity, information density), query refinement for vague queries, and output ordering.
-No contradictions.
+With no annotations provided, the description fully carries the behavioral disclosure burden.
+It reveals the underlying algorithm (0/1 Knapsack), scoring dimensions (recency, frequency, semantic similarity, density), the query refinement side effect, and output ordering rationale.
+This is far beyond what annotations or schema could convey.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.